UPDATE: These offers have expired but you can check out our top hotel credit card offers here.

 Now American Express is offering a 35,000 point offer for both the personal and business credit cards.
-The offers are available publicly, and if you’d like to support Points With a Crew, you can find the 35,000 point offer for the personal and business cards here (thank you for your support if you do apply through my links).
+The offers are available publicly, and if you’d like to support Points With a Crew, you can find the 35,000 point offer for the personal and business cards on our top credit card offers page here (thank you for your support if you do apply through my links).
 The description on the links I’ve seen said that this offer expires on March 30th, though it is possible that the card will be available after that.

 You do have to spend $3,000 in the first 3 months on the personal card and $5,000 in the first 3 month for the business card.
 The annual fee is $95 on both cards and is waived the first year.
 Here’s the details on the personal card

 American Express has long had language on their personal credit cards that limits you from getting a signup bonus if you’ve ever gotten a signup bonus for that card beforehand.
 It used to be that you could sign up for more than one of the business cards, but within the past few weeks that has changed so that even most (all?) new American Express business card applications have language stating that you’re only eligible for the signup bonus if you’ve never had the card

 Both of these cards have that language, so if you’ve ever gotten this card before, you won’t be eligible for this offer.